 Workflow State Operators

-Finds all Stories in a specific Story workflow state.
+Finds all Stories in a specific Workflow state.
 For best results, queries for multi-word workflow state titles should be placed in double quotes.

 state:"ready for dev"

 The state: operator can be used with either a Workflow Name (as in the above example) or a Workflow ID.